GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

     option (and ``Make Permanent``, if you have it).
 Press ``OK`` and then ``OK`` again in the parent window.

     ..
 Where did the "Make Permanent" option go?
-TO DO